tagohd/mono/Characters/CURSED AL.md

 ---

 # Backstory with [[James Redawić|James]]?
+#Cite/Unknown #Cite/TV/FMAB (?) #Cite/Game/Chrono-Trigger (?)
+%%
+uRefType:: Plot
+tvRefType:: FMAB/Plot
+gameRefType:: Chrono Trigger/Plot
+%%
 Going off the above and the ideas in [[Magic]], [[The Legendary Artifacts]], and [[(6) June 2023 Chat Logs]], maybe AL knew James was fated to die.
 He devoted himself to preventing this.
 Keeping James alive became his singular obsession.
 Eventually, he realized he couldn't prevent James's death, but perhaps he could undo it?
 Such a powerful spell would require (and I do believe this is the technical term) an absolute shitload of mana, more than any one SOUL could possibly handle.
 But if he had [[SOUL AMPLIFIER|a way to use multiple SOULS simultaneously]]...

-Oh, also, maybe he put himself into some sort of [[Plane Shift|stasis dimension]] while he was working this out.
+Oh, also, maybe he put himself into some sort of stasis dimension (possibly via [[Plane Shift]] or [[Astral Projection]]) while he was working this out.
 So he just kinda disappeared for who knows how long before suddenly reemerging shortly before James was fated to die.
 Maybe he thought it would work like this:
-#Cite/Unknown #Cite/TV/FMAB (?) #Cite/Game/Chrono-Trigger (?)
 %%
-uRefType:: Plot
-tvRefType:: FMAB/Plot
-gameRefType:: Chrono Trigger/Plot
-%%
+sudoMin

 ```mermaid
 flowchart TB
 	A["AL and James are together"]